 How the Consumption plan works

-When using the Consumption hosting plan, function app content (such as function code files and binding configuration) is stored on Azure Files shares on the main storage account.
+When you use the Consumption hosting plan, function code files are stored on Azure Files shares on the main storage account.
 When you delete the main storage account, this content is deleted and cannot be recovered.

-Functions uses a scale controller to evaluate compute needs based on the configured triggers and to decide when to scale out or scale in.
-The scale controller continuously processes hints for memory requirements and trigger-specific data points.
-For example, when using an Azure Queue Storage trigger, the data points include the queue length and queue time of the oldest entry.
+Azure Functions uses a component called the scale controller to monitor the rate of events and determine whether to scale out or scale down.
+The scale controller uses heuristics for each trigger type.
+For example, when you're using an Azure Queue storage trigger, it scales based on the queue length and the age of the oldest queue message.

-The unit of scaling is the function app.
-Scaling out in this case means adding more instances of a function app.
-Inversely, as compute demand is reduced, function app instances are removed.
-The number of instances is eventually scaled-down to zero when no functions are running.
+The unit of scale is the function app.
+When the function app is scaled out, more resources are allocated to run multiple instances of the Azure Functions host.
+Conversely, as compute demand is reduced, the scale controller removes function host instances.
+The number of instances is eventually scaled down to zero when no functions are running within a function app.

 Billing for the Consumption plan is described in detail on the Azure Functions pricing page.
-Usage is reported per function app, only for time when code is being executed.
+Usage is aggregated at the function app level and counts only the time that function code is running.
 The following are units for billing:

-- Resource consumption in GB-s (gigabyte-seconds) computed as a combination of memory size and execution time for all functions running in a Function App.
+- Resource consumption in gigabyte-seconds (GB-s).
+Computed as a combination of memory size and execution time for all functions within a function app.